-These protein pancakes aren’t just easy to make, delicious, and super healthy, they are also some of the best looking pancakes if I can say so myself.
+These protein pancakes aren’t just easy to make, delicious, and super healthy, they are also some of the best looking pancakes if I may say so myself.

-Blend all the ingredients except the cooking spray and sugar-free syrup (I use a NutriBullet)
+Blend together all the ingredients except the cooking spray and sugar-free syrup (I use a NutriBullet).

-Cook the pancakes about 1 min on each side until they are fully cooked.
-This recipe will make 4-5 pancakes, depending on the size of your pan.
+Cook the pancakes for about 1 min on each side until they are fully cooked.

 Drizzle a little sugar-free syrup on top and serve with fresh berries.